sourcegraph/sourcegraph-public-snapshot/README.md

 ## Version History

+#### v1.1.2

-- v1.1.2 - Fixed an error that occurred when trying to search with no selection.
+- Fixed an error that occurred when trying to search with no selection.
+- The git remote used for repository detection is now `sourcegraph` and then `origin`, instead of the previously poor choice of just the first git remote.

+#### v1.1.1

-- v1.1.1 - Fixed search shortcut; Updated the search URL to reflect a recent Sourcegraph.com change.
+- Fixed search shortcut; Updated the search URL to reflect a recent Sourcegraph.com change.

+#### v1.1.0

-- v1.1.0 - Added support for using the plugin with on-premises Sourcegraph instances.
+- Added support for using the plugin with on-premises Sourcegraph instances.

+#### v1.0.0

-- v1.0.0 - Initial Release; basic Open File & Search functionality.
+- Initial Release; basic Open File & Search functionality.